 There are two types of email bounce rates: soft and hard bounces.

 Soft bounces occur when there's an issue with the recipient's mailbox.
 Maybe they have too many emails or their server is down.
 Typcially this won't affect anything on your end because you can simply resend the email without any problem.

 Hard bounces are the ones that can negatively affect your email reputation and deliverability, but they can also be fixed on your end.
 Hard bounces occur when an email is sent to an invalid or non-existent email address.

 Perhaps you entered the email address incorrectly.
 Or, the subscriber could have hit the wrong key when they were entering their own address.
 Things happen, but you can fix it by immediately removing these addresses from your email list.
 This way, you won't sacrifice your bounce rate.
 If you want to learn more about how to reduce your bounce rate, check out these 12 tips from OptinMonster.

 5. Forward Rate

-Chances are your clients want to know exactly how many times their content is being shared, which brings us to the forward rate.
+When it comes to email marketing, many clients want to know exactly how many times their content is being shared, which brings us to the forward rate.

 6. Conversion Rate

-You can then go back to your Google Analytics report in AgencyAnalytics and click Channel > Email, which provides you with detailed information on your conversion rate, goal completions, goal value and more:
+You can then go back to your Google Analytics report in AgencyAnalytics and click Channel > Email, which provides you with detailed information on your conversion rate, goal completions, goal value, and more: